 Home» Lesson Plans »

-Students will have a deeper understanding of the different perspectives on refugees and national security, including their own, their classmates, and the country at large, through researching the topic across biases and discussing.
+- Research and analysis: students will have a deeper understanding of different perspectives (including their own, their classmates, and the country at large) through researching and discussing

 See how this program complies with Common Core standards.

 Tools & Resources Provided By AS4S & Our Partners

 - The Homeland Security Topic Page on AllSides will give your students a good understanding of the background of this issue.
 AllSides Topic pages provide background information, current news and opinions, think tanks and more.

 - The Think Tank Search on AllSides allows you to search through Think Tanks that represent different political perspectives.

 - The AllSides Balanced Dictionary reveals how different people from across the political spectrum think and feel about the same term or issue.
 Utilize these terms: Illegals, Immigration, Belief/Believers, Freedom of Religion – Religious Freedom – Religious Liberty, Religion, Refugee, Compassion, Terrorism, War on Terror and National Defense & National Security

 Homework Prior to Class